apache/zeppelin/docs/interpreter/springxd.md

 * A Paragraph Run will `Create`, automatically `Deploy` and `Start` the jobs defined in the Paragraph.
 * If a job deployment fail then all jobs in the paragraph are destroyed.
 * Zeppelin returns after the jobs have started (e.g. Zeppelin goes into `Finished` state).
-* When job have successfully been deployed the result contains a button that lists the just deployed jobs and status `DEPLOYED`
+* When job have successfully been deployed the result contains a button that lists the just deployed jobs and status `DEPLOYED`.
 * To destroy all jobs in the paragraph, press the `Annular button` in the result section.
 Button state should switch from `DEPLOYED` to `DESTROYED`.
 * Jobs can refer other streams or jobs in any paragraph and even different notebooks.